hkamran80/articles/markdown/articles/securing-your-digital-life.md

 [^1]: [Average number of characters for a password in the United States in 2021 (Statista)](https://www.statista.com/statistics/1305713/average-character-length-of-a-password-us/)
 [^2]: [Are Your Passwords in the Green? — Hive Systems](https://hivesystems.io/password)
 [^3]: U.S. financial institutions, please follow [Vanguard](https://vanguard.com)'s example and support FIDO2!
+[^4]: Full disclosure: I am a maintainer of the site